ecmyhre/deckset/slides.md

 ---

-# But What are Users Saying?
+# :speech_balloon: But What are Users Saying? :speech_balloon:
 > The Open Course Hub was easy to set up and get running and my students loved having a one-stop place to go to for their course content.
 I really love that it syncs with GitHub so easily and seamlessly.
 I was able to have an open, collaborative, easily updatable, fully version-controlled site up and running in little time, with fairly modest technical skills.
 On the student side, it is all beautiful and easy to use on any device!
 -- Mark Coster (Associate Professor at Griffith University, Australia)

 ---

-# But What are Users Saying?
+# :speech_balloon: But What are Users Saying? :speech_balloon:
 > The Open Course Hub project provides a series of excellent resources for integrating Grav with Canvas, as well as documentation and examples which make them a joy to work with.
 It is quick to set up, easy to use, and especially with the Git Sync plugin shows the power of a modern approach to integrated CMS-LMS solutions.
 The large and complex architecture of Canvas is complemented by the relative simplicity of Grav, and the Open Course Hub demonstrates this well.
 -- Ole Vik (Research Assistant at the University of Bergen, Norway and Grav Plugin Developer)